laurlen2112/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date

-[Deliverable 1](https://github.com/laurlen2112/kickstarter-analysis/blob/main/resources/Outcomes_vs_Goals.png)shows successful and failed campaigns in the “theater” parent category by month.
+[Deliverable 1](https://github.com/laurlen2112/kickstarter-analysis/blob/main/resources/Theater_Outcomes_vs_Launch.png) shows successful and failed campaigns in the “theater” parent category by month.

 ### Analysis of Outcomes Based on Goals